 Back Country Camping in Lake Superior Provincial Park

 There are 200 backcountry sites in Lake Superior Provincial Park.
 These campsites are first-come, first-serve.
 They are located along the hiking trails and canoe routes throughout the site.

 Like all of the amazing provincial parks in Ontario, visiting Lake Superior Provincial Park with kids is a great experience.
 The Visitor Centre has excellent learning tools to help kids understand the surrounding forest and the wildlife that call it home.

-Best Time To Visit Lake Superior Provincial Park
+Best Time To Visit Lake Superior, Provincial Park

 Late May and June tend to offer the lowest crowds, however, the weather during this time can be rainy and cold.
 Spring is also when black flies are at their worst.

 The summer months offer the best weather with long days, warm nights and the warmest water.
 By September the crowds begin to thin again.
 But Fall is one of the most spectacular times.
-The colours erupt on the trees and the beauty of fall in Ontario starts to show.
+The colors erupt on the trees and the beauty of fall in Ontario starts to show.
 Early fall is also when Lake Superior is at its warmest, so for swimming in Lake Superior Provincial Park, this is your best bet.